The lesser told story of broken beat, the enigmatic sound that is yet to ‘break’ the mainstream - Features - Mixmag

 Although the genre never died necessarily, it also never blew up, lacking a release that really captured the essence of broken beat and took it to a mass audience.
 Perhaps this is due to the expansive sound of bruk, which is difficult to encapsulate in a single track - or maybe due to the nature of its purveyors, who didn’t necessarily wish for fame, or the dilution and commodification of the sound that would come with it.

-For better or worse, the following years saw broken beat confined ever further to the underground; a genre spoken about by the heads, by the record collectors and jazz dancers, far away from the promoters, and only played by a handful of DJs, such as Gilles Peterson, Benji B, Shy One and Alexander Nut.
+However, for better or worse, the following years mostly saw broken beat confined ever further to the underground; a genre spoken about by the heads, by the record collectors and jazz dancers, far away from the promoters.

 THE REVIVAL